-Modesty of dress is one of the topics that is very important to me.
+Dressing modestly is very important to me.
 Growing up, I didn’t hear this subject talked about much.
 Something I did hear from time to time went along these lines: “Jesus made me free–so I don’t need to wear skirts.”
 But why would people say that?
 What was it about wearing skirts that would make someone feel “not free”?
-I grew up wearing pants, like pretty much every other girl I knew.
-Yet, I always felt a curiosity to understand this issue.
-I wished other people would talk about it, because I really wanted to know what this was all about.
+For the first 28 years of my life, I had worn pants most of the time.
+Especially during my girlhood, they had been very handy while riding bikes, building forts, and playing sports.
+Yes, I had dresses; and these I wore only on special occasions.
+Yet I always felt a curiosity to understand this “skirts versus pants” issue.
+I wished other people would talk about it, because I really wanted to know what it was all about.

 Reason #1–To Make a Clear Distinction